alexandra03/MIPStoHEX/README.md

 	- LW
 	- SW

-Example input (commas and single spaces must be as shown, and one command per line):
-	add $3, $2, $0
+	Example input (commas and single spaces must be as shown, and one command per line): add $3, $2, $0
 	beq $3, $0, 1
 	add $2, $0, $0
 	jr $31

+Usage:
+Write MIPS program in a .txt file, and run "python MIPStoHEX.py myfile.txt > myHexFile.hex"